 The 30 Day Review

-The new employee is given their orientation, job description, benefits package and work schedule confirmation.
-Additionally they are also meeting their peers, getting up to speed with process and procedures as well as seeing if they are a good fit for their new role in the practice.
+The new employee receives their orientation, official job description, benefits package, and work schedule confirmation.
+Additionally, they are also meeting their peers, getting up to speed with processes and procedures, and seeing if they are a good fit for their new role in the practice.
 Your observation of them throughout this process is critical.

 The 90 Day Review

-This can be used to see if the staff member has met or exceeded their job description.
-If so a slight raise may be in order, but bear in mind that it should only be a percentage of what would be given for an annual review.
-If further improvement is needed, then the next opportunity would be the six month review.
+This review can be used to see if the staff member has met or exceeded their job description.
+If so, a slight raise may be in order, but bear in mind that it should only be a percentage of what would be given for an annual review.
+If further improvement is needed, then the next opportunity would be the six-month review.

 The 6 Month Review